-Corridors under consideration for call box removal include State Route 1 between Carmel and the Santa Cruz County Line, State Route 68, US Highway 101 and State Route 156.
-Call boxes under consideration to remain active include those along State Route 1 south of Carmel, Jolon Road, Carmel Valley Road, Arroyo Seco Road and additional locations throughout the county with poor cellular coverage.
+Corridors that were under consideration for call box removal include State Route 1 between Carmel and the Santa Cruz County Line, State Route 68, US Highway 101 and State Route 156.
+Call boxes that were under consideration to remain active include those along State Route 1 south of Carmel, Jolon Road, Carmel Valley Road, Arroyo Seco Road and additional locations throughout the county with poor cellular coverage.
 The recommended removal strategy maintains call boxes along corridors with a high number of incidents over the last five years and in poor cell phone service areas.

-Based on this analysis, the Agency is working with Caltrans and the California Highway Patrol to finalize a Call Box Modernization Plan for Monterey County, as required by the statewide call box program guidelines.
-The Agency expects approval of the plan in the next fiscal year and once approved, will begin implementing.
+Based on the analysis, the Agency finalized the Call Box Modernization Plan for Monterey County and received approval from Caltrans and the California Highway Patrol, as required by the statewide call box program guidelines.
+The Agency plans to begin removals in the next fiscal year.